All-in professional wrestling

-All-in wrestling was the first wave of professional wrestling in the United Kingdom to be based on the catch as catch can style of wrestling.
-It was conducted under the All-In rules of 1930 in which (unlike Olympic freestyle wrestling) no holds were prohibited.
+All-in wrestling was both a style of professional wrestling that emerged in the United Kingdom in the Interwar period as well as a term that came to describe professional wrestling in general during the 1930s and 1940s in the United Kingdom.
+As a style, "All-in" referred to a style that hybridised catch as catch can and other forms of British folk amateur wrestling with the emerging performances and showmanship of professional wrestling.
+Unlike Olympic freestyle wrestling, "All In" professional wrestling was presented as "no holds barred".

-The name All In later became synonymous with more anarchic professional wrestling shows, leading to censure by local authorities by the late 1930s.
-Consequently, the All In label was disowned by most British wrestling promoters following the adoption of the 1947 Mountevans rules.
+The term "All In" later became synonymous with more anarchic professional wrestling shows, leading to censure by local authorities by the late 1930s.
+Consequently, the "All In" label was disowned by most British wrestling promoters following the adoption of the 1947 Mountevans rules.
+Nevertheless, the term still lingered for many years afterwards amongst the media and the public.

 History

 Professional wrestling in the Greco Roman style had enjoyed considerable popularity in Britain during the Edwardian era, but had dwindled and died out by the outbreak of World War I. While various styles of amateur wrestling continued as legitimate sports, grappling as a promotional business did not return to Britain until the beginning of the 1930s when the success of the more worked aspects of professional wrestling in America, like gimmickry and showmanship, were introduced to British wrestling.

 It was with this revival that the more submission-based Catch As Catch Can wrestling style, which had already replaced Greco Roman wrestling as the dominant style of professional wrestling in the United States back in the 1890s, became the new dominant style in Britain.
 With Lancashire catch-as-catch-can already a major amateur sport particularly in Northern England, there existed a ready-made source of potential recruits to professional wrestling.

 Amateur wrestler Sir Atholl Oakeley got together with fellow grappler Henry Irslinger to launch one of the first promotions to employ the new style of wrestling which was coined "All-in" wrestling.
 Though, like many wrestlers throughout the business, Oakley would claim his wrestling was entirely legitimate, his claim was highly dubious.
 According to Pro Wrestling Press, Under the British Wrestling Association banner, Oakley's promotion took off with wrestlers such as Tommy Mann, Black Butcher Johnson, Jack Pye, Norman the Butcher, College Boy, and Jack Sherry on the roster, while Oakley himself would win a series of matches to be crowned the first British Heavyweight Champion.